iamdtang/skaterdav85.github.io/_posts/2016-01-29-working-with-nested-data-in-ember-data-models.md

 In the `attrs` property, set `skills` to `{ embedded: 'always' }`.
 This also works for a `belongsTo` relationship.
 This example is using the `JSONSerializer` but the same technique can apply to an API based on the `RESTSerializer`.
 However, this does not work with the `JSONAPISerializer` at the time of this writing when I used Ember Data 2.3.3.

 The `EmbeddedRecordsMixin` also works with nested data inside of nested data!
-For example:
+For example, let's say each `skill` now has an embedded `category` model:

 ```json
 {